Yangobears/designgarden/docs/case-studies/opentable-review-systems.md

 </div>

-## 🧐 Problem Statement
+## 🧐 Problem Space

-OpenTable is a well-known platform for reserving restaurant seats, but how helpful is it for diners when it comes to making a decision about where to eat?
+OpenTable is a well-known platform for reserving restaurant seats, but does it come first in mind when you need help on deciding on a place?

 !!! success "When it works great"

-    When someone already **knows exactly where they want to go**, OpenTable works great: search, book and all set!
+    When you already **knows exactly where you want to go**, OpenTable seems to work great: search, book and you are all set!

 !!! warning annotate "When it could be better"

-    However, when diners are **uncertain about a restaurant or are searching for something new**, OpenTable is not usually regarded as the leading platform for reviews or guidance on where to dine.(1)
+    When you are **uncertain about a restaurant or are searching for something new**, does OpenTable come across as the most helpful site?
+(1)

 1. Qualitatively, there are sentiments expressed through articles like [this one](https://mikewchan.medium.com/opentable-vs-yelp-for-restaurant-reviews-what-i-learned-from-making-dinner-reservations-7ead57e7f684).
 Quantitatively, Yelp generally has more monthly visitors on the restaurant segment than OpenTable for its user-generated reviews.

+### Why is this problem worth solving?

-### Lost Opportunities
+#### Lost Opportunities

 OpenTable's main goal is to help diners make restaurant reservations.
-However, if its review system is not perceived as useful by users, it can lead to **a decrease in user engagement and missed booking opportunities**.
-Let's look at the following scenarios to help illustrate this point:
+However, if its review system is not perceived as useful by users, it could lead to **decrease in user engagement and missed booking opportunities**.
+Let's look at the following scenarios where OpenTable failed to satisfy users' needs and lost booking opportunities to other platforms.

 <div class="result" markdown>